mdeff/paper-cryoem-orientation-recovery/reviews.md

 Thank you for your time and thoughtful comments.

-Regarding the request to further extend the method to unseen proteins and compare it to existing pipelines: We refer the reviewer to the General Rebuttal, where those questions are addressed.
+Regarding the request to further evaluate the method on unseen proteins and to compare it to existing pipelines: We refer the reviewer to the General Rebuttal, where those questions are addressed.

 On how an improvement of the initial angle estimation translates into an improvement of the reconstruction: It has been shown in various works [R1, R2] that the outcome of iterative refinement procedures in cryo-EM is predicated on the quality of the initial reconstruction, or, equivalently, on the initial estimation of the orientations.
 [R1] Carlos Oscar Sanchez Sorzano et al., "Optimization problems in electron microscopy of single particles", Annals of Operations Research, vol. 148,no. 1, pp. 133–165, 2006